opnsense/docs/source/manual/how-tos/user-ldap.rst

- **Read properties**                                       *Fetch account details after successful login* **Synchronize groups**                                    *Enable to Synchronize groups, requires the option above* **Limit groups**                                          *Select list of groups that maybe considered during sync** **Match case insensitive**                                *Allow mixed case input when gathering local user settings.*
+ **Read properties**                                       *Fetch account details after successful login* **Synchronize groups**                                    *Enable to Synchronize groups, requires the option above* **Limit groups**                                          *Select list of groups that maybe considered during sync** **Automatic user creation**                               *When groups are automatically synchronized,
+                                                           this offers the ability to automatically create the user when it doesn't exist.
+ **Match case insensitive**                                *Allow mixed case input when gathering local user settings.*
 ================================ ======================== ===============================================================